shrutilenka/classified-ads/README.md

 ## Contribution

-- **Contribution is VERY WELCOME, I already thank you in advance.
-This project needs you, I passed literally a year on this, knowing I'm your average developer, another one would take way less time.**
+- **Contribution is VERY WELCOME, I already thank you in advance.**

-- **Deploying it elsewhere is fine for non-commercial uses (see license), but please, consider to contribute to this main project pushing everything you find important: a new functionality, a bug or security fix, better design...**
+- **Deploying it elsewhere is fine for non-commercial uses (see license).
+If you want to deploy it for any business needs we can negotiate that.
+Please contact me I will respond shortly.
+Please, consider to contribute to this main project pushing everything you find important: a new functionality, a bug or security fix, better design...**

 - **I will be very active with pull requests (testing and approving) but less active on resolving raised issue.
 With this being said, I really appreciate new issues raised after a proper installation and tests.**

-- **The app is full of bugs !
-I know.**

-- **There are dozens of TODOs I leave in code.
-You can pick one and help the project!
-Some are left for you to customize depending on your preferences.**

 - As a contributor, you are simply advised to read documentation here and in code very meticulously though, raising issues that are known, raising issues about installation (in general) are not really appreciated.